KBavis/old-projects/README.md

 # KellenBavisProjects
 My portfolio containing all of the course work and side projects I have completed over the years.

-In this porfolio, I will add projects that I both completed within my courses at SUNY Albany and side projects that I have completed on my own time.
-I hope that you enjoy!
+This was prior to my introduction to GitHub, but I figured it was a safe place to store them and let people look into if interested!